howar31/Trove-AHK-AutoFish/README.md

 > Turning off the ABT mechanism to make sure AHK won't move your mouse.
 Sometimes AHK ImageSearch will mis-find the image and accidentally move your mouse.
 It's better to turn ABT off if you are currently working on other windows and have Trove minimized in the background.
 >
 > ABT is always available even when you're not auto fishing.
 You may press **F10** at any time to clean up your backpack.
+>
+> The ImageSearch interval is set to 2 seconds by default.
+You may follow the comments to change this value in script.
+Set longer interval to save CPU usage, while set shorter interval to throw boot faster.

 * Toggleable **Anti-AFK**
 > Press **F9** to toggle Anti-AFK on or off.
 >
 > This is an independent Anti-AFK mechanism from Auto Fish.
 You do not need to enable Auto Fish to use this feature (and vise versa).
 >
-> The default setting is to send "END" to Trove every 10 seconds to prevent AFK, and also not interrupt Trove gameplay.
+> While enable, Anti-AFK will send "END" key to Trove periodically to prevent AFK, and this key will not interrupt Trove gameplay.
 That is, you may play Trove with this feature enable and normal gameplay will not be affected.
 And also you may minimize Trove to taskbar, the Anti-AFK will still work in the background.
 >
 > Note that, you have to press **F9** while Trove window is active for AHK to capture the process ID and send the key correct to Trove.
+>
+> The key send interval is set to 10 seconds by default.
+You may follow the comments to change this value in script.

 * Toggleable **Information Tooltip**
 > Press **F8** to toggle showing or hiding the info tooltip.